Office Finance UK

 Office Market Context 2026

 Lenders increasingly factor in EPC ratings when assessing office investment loans.
 Properties with EPC A–C ratings attract the widest lender appetite and best rates.
-Properties rated D or below may face restricted LTV or higher pricing, and some lenders will require a refurbishment plan before advancing on a sub-investment-grade asset.
+Properties rated D or below may face restricted LTV or higher pricing, and some lenders will require a costed refurbishment plan before advancing on a sub-investment-grade asset.

 Lending Criteria for Office Finance